Seagreens Food Capsules 60

 Just 1 gram per day of the world's best seaweeds provides comprehensive dietary completeness every day, and at higher levels in nutritional therapy.
-Contributes to healthy digestion, metabolism, circulation and cognition subject to research since 2008 with many published scientific papers.
+Contributes to healthy digestion, metabolism, circulation and cognition, all subject to research since 2008 with many published scientific papers.

 British Isles and Nordic region.
 The best seaweed species are found in different locations.
 Seagreens has developed 5 food certified remote harvesting locations and production facilities in England, Iceland, Ireland, Norway and Scotland.

 Country of origin